Roy Edward Campbell

-Roy Edward Campbell Jr. (born November 19, 1947) is an African-American prelate of the Catholic Church who has served as an auxiliary bishop for the Archdiocese of Washington in the District of Columba since 2017.
+Roy Edward Campbell Jr. (born November 19, 1947) is an African-American prelate of the Catholic Church who served as an auxiliary bishop for the Archdiocese of Washington in the District of Columbia (2017–2026).

 Biography

 Priesthood

-Roy Campbell was born on November 19, 1947, in Pomonkey, Maryland, to Roy Edward Campbell, Sr. and Julia Ann (Chesley) Campbell.
+Campbell was born on November 19, 1947, in Pomonkey, Maryland, to Roy Edward Campbell, Sr. and Julia Ann (Chesley) Campbell.
 He has three brothers and two sisters.
 Roy Campbell attended Bruce Elementary Public School and then Shrine of the Sacred Heart School.
 Campbell graduated from Archbishop Carroll High School in Washington in 1965.

 After high school, Campbell entered Howard University in Washington.
-He was award a Bachelor of Science degree in zoology, with minor concentrations in chemistry and anthropology.
+He was awarded a Bachelor of Science degree in zoology, with minor concentrations in chemistry and anthropology.
 After college, Campbell worked as a bank teller at Suburban Trust Company in Maryland to finance his graduate school studies.
 He received a Master of Arts degree in retail banking from the McIntire School of Commerce at the University of Virginia in Charlottesville, Virginia in 1992.

 Campbell worked in banking until his retirement in 2002.
 Having decided at that point to become a priest, he entered the Pope St. John XXIII National Seminary in Weston, Massachusetts, in 2003.
 He was awarded a Master of Divinity degree in 2007.